MartinFBanghart/Rideshare-Regression/README.md

 The tuning of the plots and models simply require user text input for hyperparameter variables or toggling of explanatory variables to be incorporated in the model via drop down selection.

+** The models are setup with the target variable initialized as the price of a rideshare service

 ## How to Run